neuhausi/periscope/cran-comments.md

 This is the initial release for this package to CRAN, and due to this there is a package build NOTE on rhub and win-builder builds about this being a new package release.

-Update the package per initial crann comments:
+Update the package per initial CRAN submission comments:

 * single-quoted proper names in Title & Description
 * added executables to the man (Rd) documentation
+* updated package to NOT have a default filesystem location when creating a new templated application
-* updated tests vignettes and examples to use tempdir() when creating new applications and running tests
+* updated tests vignettes & examples to use tempdir()

 ---